adityakakarla/call-to-change/README.md

 ---

-## How Does The Log Function Work?

-It modifies the OpenAI client to log the calls you make.

-For instance, let's say you generate text (for reference, view the code block in the "How To Use" section).
-The modified client will still generate text normally.
-However, it will also send a POST request to our web app.
-Our API routes work with our database to increment the number of LLM calls you have made.
+## Under the hood

+We developed CallToChange using Next.js and Python.

+Our Python library logs LLM calls in MongoDB.
+Under the hood, our library does this by sending a POST request to API routes in our web app.
+These API routes securely handle data updates in MongoDB.

+In our web app, we use Next.js and MongoDB to fetch user information (such as the number of times a user has used text generation).
+To create an interactive interface, we utilized Tailwind CSS.
+For user authentication, we used Clerk to manage user accounts.